We're building a new skatepark!

 Pillar created three concept designs for improvements to the skatepark in its current location and was set to meet with the public in March of 2020 to solicit feedback on those designs.
 Due to the COVID-19 pandemic that meeting was cancelled and discussions were temporarily put on hold.

 On June 30, 2020 a public meeting was held via Zoom where park users provided feedback and suggestions after discussing three Design Concept options.
-Based on input from this meeting, a final Design Concept has been developed by Pillar.
-This final design incorporates the current asphalt surface with several new features, and includes the addition of a new concrete section to the park.
+Based on input from this meeting, a final Design Concept was been developed by Pillar.
+This final design incorporates the current asphalt surface with several new concrete sections and features.
 A Master Plan has also been designed showing options for add-on features and future development.

 In August 2020, site evaluation measures began to aid the preparation of construction documents in anticipation of publishing an RFQ for the build portion of the project.
-This work included digging test pits to determine the soils on site.
+This work included digging test pits to determine the nature of the soils on site.

 During the winter of 2020/2021, Town staff worked with the designer to refine the design concept and plan in light of the assessment of the site provided by a geotechnical engineer.